 Learning Natural Light Portrait Photography with Chris Orwig

 Learn how to take effective portraits using natural light—even when the light isn't great.

 Silhouette Photography: Shooting and Post Processing with Erika Thornes

-Learn how to capture a silhouette—regardless of whether you have a DLSR camera or are using your mobile phone—by seeing how to use angle and light, leverage settings in your camera, and edit the image.
+Learn how to capture a silhouette, whether you're using a DLSR camera or a mobile phone, by seeing how to use angle and light, leverage settings in your camera, and edit the image.

 1h 42m • COURSE

 Learning Photoshop Portrait Retouching with Chris Orwig